|Central Canada SFI

 - Changes in weather patterns with a potential

 increase of severe weather events

 - Changes in the frequency and intensity of forest

 - Changes to insect and disease activities / outbreaks

 - Increasing pressure from invasive species

-opportunities to partner with other organizations to support research
+to partner with other organizations to support research regarding the potential

 The following sources provide some additional information on climate

 change and forest management: